What is the difference between a shell and SSH a secure socket shell?

-A shell is a program that you use to run other programs through a text‑only interface called the command line interface (CLI).
+A shell is a program you use to run other programs through a text-only interface called the command line interface (CLI).

 It will let you do simple things like starting your browser or complicated things like executing a set of transformations on data from multiple files.
 You can manage file system operations, programming processes and more.

-Whenever you run a command, be prepared for the fact that its effects may be permanent.A simple mistake might cause you to lose important data.
-It is therefore important to read and reread what you type before executing your command.
+Whenever you run a command, be prepared for the fact that its effects may be permanent.
+A simple mistake might cause you to lose important data.
+It is therefore important to read and re-read and test your bash scripts before executing your command [4].

 If you want to be completely sure, set up a virtual machine to practice on.
 That will enable you to try anything without worrying about the consequences.
 If you want to work with an existing system, you may want to set up a separate practice account without administrative privileges.
 This minimizes the chances that you damage your system or your personal files.